notahat/advent-of-code-2023/README.md

 Part 1 was easy, but part 2 was much harder.
 I had to figure out a way to efficiently compose all the maps to make the computation take a reasonable amount of time.
 I'm not sure if there's a simpler approach.

+### Day 6: Wait For It

+Got this one super quick!
+Realised that you could boil this down to finding the roots of a quadratic equation, and did that straight away for part one.
+The same approach worked for part 2, so it fell out in a couple of minutes.